Float shape

 • Room for advancement

-• Increasing knowledge and abilities
+• Increasing knowledge and abilities through formal and informal learning

-• Modernization and reshaping of vocational education
+• Modernisation and reshaping of vocational education, which may include higher education

 How Aged Care Worker Training Can Retain and Recruit Staff

-There must be no barriers to participation in this training for all employees, irrespective of their circumstances.
+Ideally, there should be no barriers to participation in this training for all employees, irrespective of their circumstances.

-There must be an equal emphasis on:
+And there should be an equal emphasis on:

 • Replicating successful business models